On the surface, it may seem counterintuitive that someone who could afford to buy a property outright would choose to use a mortgage.

 - A mortgage can be useful tool for wider tax and estate planning, helping wealthy clients to limit their exposure to punitive taxes.

 - For example, a property brought outright will typically be liable for inheritance tax charged at a steep rate of 40% in the UK.

 - However, if the property is mortgaged, the debt will essentially protect that portion of the value from inheritance tax.

 - Funds that had could have been used to buy the home are then freed up to be potentially placed in offshore investments or other assets that are easier to shield from tax.

-- Mortgages also play a role in tax planning in other parts of Europe, including France and Spain, where a bigger mortgage will reduce wealth tax liability.
+- Mortgages also play a role in tax planning in other parts of Europe, including French and Spanish mortgages, where a bigger mortgage will reduce wealth tax liability.

 - This is not intended to provide tax advice; borrowers looking to use a mortgage for tax planning purposes should always seek professional advice from a qualified financial planner.